 I’m glad to say my high school students won’t suffer the same fate.
 In our Literature and Composition class this fall, we will wrestle together with this heart-wrenching saga of a man fighting for his life in an American South where the right to “life, liberty, and the pursuit of happiness” only extended to those born to two white parents.

-Douglass was the bastard son of a slaveholder.
+Douglass was born to an African slave mother–the illegitimate son of his own master.
 Among the atrocities scrawled by the edge of Douglass’s cool pen, he ponders what sort of man will whip, beat, and sell his own son as property.
 He dissects the cruelty and intentionality with which slaveowners shaped the worldview of their slaves into an inescapable prison.
 Even religion–especially religion–was prostituted to this wicked end.